jsreport/docs/docs/jsrender.md

 ## Helpers

-jsreport report template contains `content` filed with javascript tempalting engines tags and `helpers` field where you can place some javascript functions and then use them.
+jsreport report template contains `content` filed with javascript templating engines tags and `helpers` field where you can place some javascript functions and then use them.

 For example you want to have an upper case helper function.
 You can register a global function inside a `helpers` field with the following code: